-There has been a great deal of press coverage recently about the impact of social media and mental health.
+Over recent years there has been a great deal of press coverage about the impact of social media and mental health.

 Molly Russell, 14, took her own life in 2017.
 When her family looked into her Instagram account, they found distressing material about depression and suicide.
 Instagram made a statement confirming they do not allow content that glorifies self-harm and suicide and that they remove content of this nature.

 However, hashtags like #selfharm and #suicide allow Instagram users to look at fatalistic, graphic images of slashed wrists and motorway bridges with signs saying “jump” are easily accessible and likely to be viewed by thousands and thousands of people.
 These are extremely distressing images for anyone to see, the impact for someone suffering with a mental health condition is unimaginable.

 The UK government is urging social media companies to take more responsibility for their online content.
 Health Secretary, Matt Hancock announced in October 2018 a review of the impact of excessive social media can have on children’s mental health is to be conducted.

 The review, to be conducted by chief medical officer Dame Sally Davies, will cover cyberbullying, online gaming where there is a social media aspect, sleep problems, and problematic internet use, also known as “internet addiction”.